Greatest Literature banner

 Not really.
 In fact, hardly at all.

-Yes, it is a critique of Russian communism having betrayed its ideals.
+Yes, it is a critique of the Russian communism having betrayed its ideals.
 But it is not so black and white.

 In the first place, the prisoner Rubashov is hardly shown as innocent.
 The specific charges of assassination and sabotage plots may be nonsense, but Rubashov is led to confess to them because he is guilty of deeper crimes.
 He has long been a cynical supporter of the system which is trying him and he has persecuted others in the same way he is now being tried.